red-moonx/ai-dev-tools/module01_coding_assistants/module01_homework.md

 What's the command you used for that?
 There could be multiple ways to do it.
 Put the one that AI suggested in the homework form.

-<span style="color: #F28B82"> Django is a Python framework for building web apps.
-The command that AI suggested to install was "pip install Django"</span>
+> **Note:** Django is a Python framework for building web apps.
+The command that AI suggested to install was "pip install Django"

 ## Question 2: Project and App